ericoporto/ags-manual-wiki/InventoryItem.md

 ```

 Gets/sets the name of the inventory item.
 This is the name which is
-initially set under the Game tab, Inventory mode of the AGS Editor.
+initially set in Inventory item's properties in the AGS Editor.

 You can change this property if for example you want to change a 'bowl'
 to a 'bowl with water in' but want to use the same inventory item for
 it.

-Note that the maximum length for the name of an inventory item is 24
-characters - if the name you set is longer than this, it will be
-truncated.

 Example: